Oil prices head for 10% weekly jump on North America, Norway outages

-LONDON (Reuters) - Oil prices fell on Friday, erasing earlier gains but still leaving both benchmarks on track for their biggest weekly gains since early June on the back of supply cuts caused by a storm in the Gulf of Mexico and a strike of offshore workers in Norway.
+LONDON (Reuters) - Oil prices fell on Friday, erasing an earlier rise but still leaving both benchmarks on track for their biggest weekly gains since early June on the back of supply cuts caused by a storm in the Gulf of Mexico and a strike of offshore workers in Norway.

 Both contracts are on track for weekly gains of about 10% this week, the first rise in three weeks.